 I’m a fully qualified teacher for primary and general secondary school (grades 3-10) for the subjects geography (incl. combination of subjects), English and mathematics.
 My German degree was recognized by the EDK as equivalent to a Swiss teaching qualification for secondary school (grades 7-9).

 Additionally I hold an M.A. in European Bilingual Education, an additional qualification in Intercultural Education/ Foreigner Pedagogy and a Dr. phil. degree in geography, with a doctoral thesis that focused on geography education.

 I also have completed an MA in Jewish education.

-I have more than 10 years of experience working in research/ teaching positions at teacher education universities.
+I have more than 10 years of experience working in research/ teaching positions.
 First, I worked at the Heidelberg University of Education in Germany (2007-2015) in positions from research assistant/ associate in several research projects over being an adjunct lecturer or fellowship holder to being a substitute professor for physical geography and its didaktics.
 Since 2015 I’m a lecturer in geography and geography education at the School of Education FHNW in Switzerland and since 2017 the subject coordinator for the new integrated subject RZG (Spaces-Times-Societies, i.e. Social Studies).
 Since 2018, I hold a joint appointment – I’m now a lecturer in geography, Jewish studies and their education.
 I teach the Jewish studies component as well as subject specific education courses in the new ethics-religions-community (ERG) teacher program there.